ubuntu/ubuntu-project-docs/docs/reference/exception-rax-nova-agent-Updates.rst

 -  an image including the package from -proposed will be built for Rackspace to be tested in Rackspace Cloud
--  the CPC team will write new automated tests to cover new testable functionality (if any) in the new package
--  the automated testing that the CPC team normally runs against Rackspace Cloud images before they are published will be run against the -proposed image
+-  the testing that the CPC team normally runs against Rackspace Cloud images before they are published will be run against the -proposed image
 -  Rackspace's team will be asked to validate

    -  that the new package addresses the issues it is expected to